Crypto137/MHServerEmu/docs/Setup/AdvancedSetup.md

 # Advanced Setup

 Below are some of the more advanced setup topics you might be interested in.
-For first-time setup instructions please see [Setup.md](./Setup.md).
+For first-time setup instructions please see [Initial Setup](./InitialSetup.md).

 ## Enabling Accounts